-This bill would remove, for purpose of eligibility for the fee waiver, the qualification that students be first-time students and the exclusion of students who have previously earned a degree or certificate from a postsecondary educational institution.
+This bill would remove, for purpose of eligibility for the fee waiver, the qualification that students be first-time students and the exclusion of students who have previously earned a degree or certificate from a postsecondary educational-institution. institution, and would make returning students, as defined, eligible for the fee waiver.

-AB 2456 (McCarty) - Cal Grant Program: student eligibility.
+AB 2456 (McCarty) Cal Grant Program: student eligibility.